Sandy City issues new restrictions on where/when you can set off fireworks

 Sandy residents eager to celebrate the 4th of July with barbecues and fireworks this summer may want to double-check that they’re not breaking a new Sandy City ordinance that expands the area within the city where fireworks are prohibited.

-During this year’s Utah state legislative session, the legislature passed House Bill 38, which granted cities more autonomy in how they restrict fireworks within their city.
-While it did not allow cities to ban them completely, many Wasatch Front cities are taking advantage of the bill by cutting down on when and where fireworks can be set off, including Sandy.
+During last year’s Utah state legislative session, the legislature passed House Bill 38, which granted cities more autonomy in how they restrict fireworks within their city.
+While it did not allow cities to ban them completely, many Wasatch Front cities took advantage of the bill by cutting down on when and where fireworks can be set off, including Sandy.

-Sandy City ordinance 18-13 (passed on May 8) restricts both when and where fireworks can be set off in Sandy.
+Sandy City ordinance 18-13, passed last year, restricted both when and where fireworks can be set off in Sandy.

 Previously, fireworks could be used three days prior to the 4th of July or Pioneer Day, the day of the holiday, and three days after.
 Now, that time frame has shrunk to two days before the holiday, the day of, and one day following.
-For this year’s holidays, that means fireworks in Sandy will only be permissible on July 2–5 and July 22–25.
+That means fireworks in Sandy will only be permissible on July 2–5 and July 22–25.

 As for new geographic restrictions, the ordinance amended city code Title 8 Chapter 6 with a new section, which prohibits the discharge of fireworks in “mountainous, brush-covered, forest-covered, or dry grass-covered areas,” “within 200 feet of waterways, trails, canyons, washes, ravines, vacant lots, or similar areas where natural or unmaintained vegetation is present,” and “the wildland urban interface area, which means the line, area, or zone where structures or other human development meet or intermingle with undeveloped wildland or land being used for an agricultural purpose.”